elninotech/uppload/CONTRIBUTING.md

 ## Online one-click setup

-You can use Gitpod (A free online VS Code-like IDE) for contributing online.
-With a single click it'll launch a workspace and automatically:
+You can use Gitpod (a free online VS Code-like IDE) for contributing online.
+With a single click, it will launch a workspace using which you make a Pull Request from within the browser.
+Gitpod will automatically:

-- clone the repo.
-- install the dependencies.
+- Clone the repository
+- Install all required dependencies
-- start `npm run demo`.
+- Run the local development script: `npm run demo`

-so that you can start quickly and make a pull request from within your browser.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/from-referrer/)